 Best Nintendo Switch Accessories and Cases: Our pick of the essential things every Nintendo Switch owner needs

-So you've bought a Nintendo Switch, but what now?
-Well, you should probably play Legend of Zelda: Breath of the Wild, obviously – it might be one of the best games of all time, after all.
+So you’ve bought a Nintendo Switch, but what now?
+Well, you should probably play some of the best Nintendo Switch games – which include the likes of Legend of Zelda: Breath of the Wild, Splatoon 2 and ARMS.
 But you may be considering which accessories to buy.

 We’ve split our list into three categories: Essential, Worth Considering and Don’t Buy.
 We haven’t been able to test everything in this list just yet, but we’ll be updating our guide with recommendations as we get our hands on them.

 Our first essential accessory isn’t even one Nintendo offers: a battery pack.
 As our piece on Nintendo Switch battery life explains, you’ll get around three hours of life from the Switch when playing Breath of the Wild.
 We think that’s decent given the experience, but it won’t get you through the longest journeys.

 That’s why you need a portable battery pack – but not just any old one.
 We’ve found that chargers which don’t have a USB-C output don’t have a high enough output to charge the Switch properly.
 Slow charging is not only useless but could actually damage the battery in the long term.

 Not all chargers with USB-C will work, but look for those which support charging larger devices such as Apple MacBooks.
 If they can charge a MacBook, they’ll do fine on your Switch.